RizWithYa/SisOP-2025/Practice Exercise.md

 ---

-# Operating System Concepts – Answers
+# Operating System – Answers

 Below are concise explanations addressing each of the questions: